 openssl s_client -connect example.com:443

-Step 5: Set Up Automated Renewals to Avoid Future Expiration
+Step 5: Set Up Automated Renewals (if possible)

-- Certbot: Most workflows set up a renewal cron job or systemd timer upon first issuance.
-Verify their existence:
+- Certbot: Certbot will create either a cron job or a systemd timer upon first issuance depending on your particular configuration.

 systemctl list-timers certbot.timer